luciusDXL/TheForceEngine/README.md

 Playing Dark Forces or Outlaws using the Force Engine adds ease of use and modern features such as higher resolutions and modern control schemes such as mouse-look.
 Using the built-in tools allows for easier modding with more modern UI, greater flexibility and the ability to use enhancements made to the Jedi Engine for Outlaws in custom Dark Forces levels - such as slopes, stacked sectors, per-sector color maps and more.

+## Copyright
+Some parts of the source code are derived by reverse-engineering the original (DOS) Dark Forces executable (and soon Outlaws - Windows).
+As a result, this code has been derived and translated from code copyrighted by LucasArts.
+Areas of the code where this is the case will include a notice in their main header file, such as /TFE_JediRenderer/jediRenderer.h

+I consider the reverse-engineering to be "Fair Use" - a means of supporting the games on other platforms and to improve support on existing platforms without claiming ownership of the games themselves or their IPs.
+You are still required to own a copy of the original games in order to play them using The Force Engine.

+That said using code from sections so marked in a commercial project is risky without permission of the original copyright holders (LucasArts).

 ## Current State
 The project is in a pre-release state.
 While it shares a legacy with DarkXL, it is a complete rewrite - rebuilt from the ground up with a much greater focus on accuracy.
 It is much more focused than the XL Engine, focused on being a Jedi Engine replacement/port only - thus full support for Dark Forces and Outlaws.
 Please check the [Roadmap](Roadmap.md) for more information on release timetable and planned feature-set.
 It is somewhat conservative - there is a decent chance that the release will be earlier.